Starting Your Business Plan Online for Free

 For many people starting businesses, this may be your first ever business plan.
 To help out, we’ve written an in-depth guide to completing your business plan.

-Making a business plan may seem like a chore, but it’s actually really important for you, and for your business.
+Making a business plan may seem like a chore, but it’s actually really important for you and for your business.
 Writing an extensive, factual but persuasive document takes more than just an idea and some napkin maths.
 But that doesn’t mean it has to be hard!
-Still, a lot of people still ask, “Do you need a business plan?”

 - Present to investors to acquire funding